 After the head referee has signaled the kick-off, the robot's state is switched to playing (again either by the GameController or manually), in which they can actually play soccer.
 The defensive team must stay outside of the center circle until the ball is in play.
 The ball is in play once it is touched by the attacking team or once 10 seconds have elapsed in the playing state.
-If a defensive player enters the center circle before the ball is in play the "Illegal Defender" penalty is applied (cf. Section 4.13).
+If a defensive player enters the center circle before the ball is in play, the "Illegal Defender" penalty is applied (cf. Section 4.14).

-Note that a goal can never be scored directly from a shot from the kick-off.
+Note that a goal can never be scored directly from a kick-off shot.
 See Section 4.5 for details.